 - A new world-class exhibition space called the Victoria Gallery will showcase the best of the library’s collections;

-- The ground floor of the library will be known as the Quad and will connect all four of the library’s activity courtyards;
+- The ground floor of the library is now known as the Quad and connects all four of the library’s activity courtyards;

 - StartSpace, a new centre for entrepreneurship that will help develop early-stage startups and small businesses; and